Polina Kudermetova: 2025: First career final, top-60 debut

 In March at the WTA 1000 event in Indian Wells, wins over qualifier Claire Liu and 20th seed Ekaterina Alexandrova saw her reach the third round, at which point she was eliminated by lucky loser Sonay Kartal.

 At the US Open, Kudermetova's opening opponent, Nuria Párrizas Díaz, retired with an ankle injury after just four games, handing her a place in the second round of a major for the first time, where she lost to world No. 1, Aryna Sabalenka, in straight sets.

+2026: Two WTA 125 finals, Australian Open second round

+Kudermetova started her 2026 season by reaching her first WTA 125 singles final at the Canberra Tennis International, losing to Joanna Garland.
+At the Australian Open, she defeated Guiomar Maristany for her first win at this major, before losing to 14th seed Clara Tauson in the second round.

+In April, as a qualifier, Kudermetova made it through to her second WTA 125 singles final at the Oeiras CETO Open, but again had to settle for being runner-up after a three set defeat against Fiona Ferro.

+National representation

+On 15 December 2025, it was announced that Kudermetova has changed her sporting nationality, following Kamilla Rakhimova and Maria Timofeeva, and will compete for Uzbekistan starting in 2026.Ranked at world No. 104, she became the Uzbekistani No. 2 WTA player behind Rakhimova.

 Personal life

 She is the younger sister of professional tennis and former top-ten player, Veronika Kudermetova, and daughter of Russian national ice hockey champion Eduard Kudermetov.
+Her brother-in-law is Sergei Demekhine.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup and Olympic Games are included in win–loss records.